Deploying SCF

 tcb fn deploy

-CLI will automatically read the function name from package.json and deploy with default configuration.
+The CLI automatically reads the function name from package.json and deploys it using the default configuration.

 tcb fn deploy <functionName> --httpFn